 - Lisa Lewis, 23 (Central City District): Lisa is completing a Master of Social Science (Development, Security and Sustainability) at Western Sydney University (WSU).
 She is also on the Australian Association of Environmental Education Youth Advisory Board.
 Lisa lives in the Blacktown LGA.

 - Muhadissa Haidari, 25 (Central City District): Muhadissa is a Hazara refugee from Afghanistan.
-She currently undertaking a Bachelor of Business at Western Sydney University and works as a Multicultural Support Worker at the Community Migrant Resource Centre.
+She currently undertaking full time study at Western Sydney University and works as a Multicultural Support Worker at the Community Migrant Resource Centre.
+She is also Multicultural Youth Ambassador at the Multicultural Youth Affairs Network NSW, and a member of the Asia Pacific Refugee Rights Network.
 Muhadissa lives in Cumberland LGA.

 - Mariam Akoba, 19 (Western City District): Mariam is an Iraqi refugee who arrived in Australia in 2015.
-Mariam is an HSC student at Liverpool Girls High School.
+She is a student at the University of New South Wales.
 She is also a Multicultural Youth Ambassador at the Multicultural Youth Affairs Network NSW.
-Mariam lives in the Fairfield LGA.
+Mariam lives in Fairfield.

-- Matilda Harry, 21 (Western City District): Matilda is a proud Wiradjuri woman.
-She is undertaking a Dean’s Scholar Bachelor of Arts (Pathways to teaching primary) at WSU.
-Matilda is a youth advisor for the Kimberwalli Centre and the Western Sydney Leadership Dialogue’s Generation West team.
+- Matilda Harry (Co-Chair), 21 (Western City District): Matilda is a proud Wiradjuri woman who is passionate about making positive social change.
+She is undertaking a Master of Teaching at WSU.
+Matilda is a youth advisor for the Western Sydney Leadership Dialogue, Respect.
+Now.
+Always.
+Committee and a media advisor for a Pro Vice-Chancellor at WSU.
 Matilda lives in the Hawkesbury.